-When it comes to the sports making their Olympic bows at 2024’s games in Paris, one of the most eagerly anticipated will be the surfing.
+When it comes to the sports making their World Surfing League Championship Tours 2022, one of the most eagerly anticipated will be the surfing.
+Keep up with the WSL tour on Youtube.
 To those that don’t know a barrel from a whitewater, the event may educate as well as entertain, and it is sure to create a few heroes in the process.
 To those that are completely unaware then surfing is the act of riding, usually on a board, on the forward or deep face of a moving wave.

 Surfing betting opportunities

-Many British and American betting sites offer an extensive range of odds on this year’s world surfing championships, the odds based on last year’s results.
+Many Canadian betting sites offer an extensive range of odds on this year’s world surfing championships, the odds based on last year’s results.
 (You can bet on surfing online at Bet365 or William Hill.
 They offer in-play betting on surf events as well as welcome bonuses for the first players.)
-One name that finished down in 33th place in the rankings, John John Florence of Hawaii, is joint favourite.
-The 26-year-old was seeking his third successive title but missed half of last season with a knee injury, much to Gabriel Medina’s benefit.

 Surfing betting strategy, rules and tips